The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Transformation

 The old identity dissolved.
-From that potential eventually emerged a new configuration: a single, reunified German state.
+From that potential, a new configuration eventually emerged: a single, reunified German state.

 Like most transformations at this scale, it wasn’t an overnight process.
-Rather than a return to 1937, this was a metamorphosis into a new political and social entity, the "Berlin Republic."
+This was a metamorphosis into a new political and social entity, the "Berlin Republic."

 -